 The Labour Government are looking to reform some aspects of employment law in favour of employees in the 'Plan to Make Work Pay' scheme.
-Many of these proposals are expected to be seen in the form of a draft Employment Rights Bill before the end of October 2024.
-We look ahead at what these changes will be and what this could mean for hiring strategies in the coming months.
+These proposals took shape as a draft Employment Rights Bill at the end of October 2024.
+We look ahead at what these changes will be and what this could mean for hiring strategies in the future.

 What changes can be expected to Employment Law with the introduction of the Employment Rights Bill?